-- >> The credit quality of the counterparty providing the liquidity or funds. - " Sufficient funds to repay all outstanding commercial paper according to its terms. - " The ability of the facility or funds to be drawn in time to make payments on the ABCP as it comes due. - " Any limitations on the funding formula, which determines the amount that may be drawn at any one time. - " Any "outs" to funding that would prevent funds from being drawn. - >> Any right of set-off that would reduce the amount of funds available.
+- The credit quality of the counterparty providing the liquidity or funds - " Sufficient funds to repay all outstanding commercial paper according to its terms - >> The ability of the facility or funds to be drawn in time to make payments on the ABCP as it comes due - >> Any limitations on the funding formula, which determines the amount that may be drawn at any one time - Any "outs" to funding that would prevent funds from being drawn - >> Any right of set-off that would reduce the amount of funds available

-Credit Quality: Generally the rating of the liquidity provider must be equal to or higher than the rating of the ABCP.
+Credit quality: Generally, the reference point of the liquidity provider must be equal to or higher than the rating of the ABCP.
 Otherwise ABCP investors would be dependent for repayment on a counterparty that was weaker than the ABCP program.
-The rating of the ABCP is highly dependent on the rating of the liquidity provider.
-A change in the rating of the liquidity provider will most likely affect the rating of the ABCP.
+The rating of the ABCP is highly dependent on the reference point of the liquidity provider.
+A change in the reference point of the liquidity provider would likely result in a change in the rating of the ABCP.